 Honestly, this is an excellent idea for anyone camping.
 How many times have you tripped over guylines at night?
-When the sun goes down, guylines are hard to see and can be dangerous to anyone, especially toddlers.
+Guylines are hard to see when the sun goes down and can be dangerous to anyone, especially toddlers.

-Placing pool noodles over guylines will prevent some of the danger they can cause.
-Of course, you still may run into them, but it won’t be near as bad as running into a guyline.
+Placing pool noodles over guylines will prevent some dangers they can cause.
+Of course, you may still run into them, but it won’t be as bad as running into a guyline.

 A guyline may also be at the level of a toddler’s face.
 Running face-first into a pool noodle is much better.